Kanaries/pygwalker/packages/pygwalker-jupyter/README.md

 df = pd.DataFrame({"category": ["A", "B", "A"], "value": [3, 5, 8]})
 ```

-Open the PyGWalker sidebar, refresh, select `df`, and use the resulting PyGWalker document in
+In JupyterLab, open the PyGWalker sidebar, refresh, select `df`, and use the resulting
-the main work area.
-No `pyg.walk(df)` cell is inserted.
+PyGWalker document in the main work area.
+In Notebook 7, select **PyGWalker** in the notebook
+toolbar, choose `df` from the native left panel, and use the explorer in the resizable native
+right panel.
+Neither host inserts a `pyg.walk(df)` cell.

+The Jupyter-owned pane remains freely resizable.
+The embedded explorer preserves a `768px`
+minimum content width (the `md` breakpoint); above that width it expands with the pane, and
+below it the pane scrolls horizontally instead of compressing or clipping PyGWalker's
+three-column layout.

 After rebuilding the extension, reinstall its generated prebuilt assets and restart the
-JupyterLab server (the server caches the federated-extension manifest):
+Jupyter server (both frontends cache the federated-extension manifest):

 ```bash
 yarn --cwd packages/pygwalker-jupyter build